RukhsarYaqoob/AI-Agents-in-Node.js/README.md

 - Find your **App ID** and **App Secret**
 - Install the DNotifier SDK in a Node.js project
 - Write the connection code and confirm it connects successfully
+- Send and receive your first message
+- Understand the shape of incoming messages

 ## Prerequisites